 In the case of listed companies and large public companies, the creation by the general and supervisory board of a committee for financial affairs is mandatory.

-Board of directors structure and practices
+Board of directors' structure and practices

-Representation of the company is also legally attributed to the board, which can, nonetheless, attribute powers to certain directors to execute specific management decisions.
-However, powers to bind the company are freely defined in the company's by-laws, rendering any act that is taken by those persons entitled under the by-laws to bind the company without a prior decision of the board of directors valid and binding on the company.
+Representation of a company is also legally attributed to the board, which can, nonetheless, attribute powers to certain directors to execute specific management decisions.
+However, powers to bind a company are freely defined in the company's by-laws, rendering any act that is taken by those persons entitled under the by-laws to bind the company without a prior decision of the board of directors valid and binding on the company.

 Appointment and dismissal

-In the classic and Anglo-Saxon models, directors are appointed and dismissed by the shareholders' general meeting, with the supervisory board or the audit committee, respectively, being entitled to suspend directors that are temporarily unable to duly perform their mandate.
-In the German model, the general and supervisory board is responsible for the appointment, suspension and dismissal of directors, unless the by-laws entrust such powers to the shareholders' general meeting.
+In the classic (Latin) and Anglo-Saxon models, directors are appointed and dismissed by the shareholders' general meeting, with the supervisory board or the audit committee, respectively, being entitled to suspend directors that are temporarily unable to duly perform their mandate.
+In the German model, the general and supervisory board is responsible for the appointment, suspension and dismissal of directors, unless the by-laws entrust these powers to the shareholders' general meeting.
 However, in any case, listed companies are also required to include in their by-laws a mechanism enabling at least one director to be appointed by the minority shareholders under certain conditions.

 Directors are required to be natural persons.
-If a legal person is appointed as a director, it is required to appoint a natural person to act as director for its own name and account, with the legal person being jointly responsible with the natural person for the performance by the second of its director duties.
+If a legal person is appointed as a director, it is required to appoint a natural person to act as director for its own name and account, with the legal person being jointly responsible with the natural person for the performance by the latter of its director duties.